 While it may seem counterintuitive to pay your current staff to bring in new talent, this can actually help you save money and reduce restaurant turnover in the long run.
 As studies have shown, referred candidates are not only faster and cheaper to hire than traditional candidates, but they also tend to stay in their jobs longer.

 While hiring the right people certainly makes things easier, hiring is just half the restaurant turnover battle.
 Proper restaurant onboarding – the process of orienting new staff to your restaurant – is also necessary to make sure employees start off their job on the right foot.

 When each new employee starts, ensure that they receive a full introduction to your rules, policies, guidelines, and processes.
 Whether you’re onboarding a new line cook or a server, you should walk each employee through your restaurant employee handbook.
 This can help to set expectations early and answer any major FAQs – all of which helps to avoid future misunderstandings that can lead to employee turnover.

 And after you’ve been through the basics, be sure to arrange training for each new hire.
 This can include in-person instruction or assigning a veteran employee to mentor a new hire one-on-one.

 Training can also include providing new employees with virtual resources.
 For instance, your POS provider likely has a library of free video tutorials and how-to training guides available that can help new staff members learn the basics.
 Additionally, organizations like ServSafe offer online programs to train employees in proper food handling, responsible alcohol service, and more.

 One of the best ways to uncover issues with your current operation is to monitor performance and check in with employees regularly to see how they are performing against restaurant benchmarks.
-Schedule both team meetings and one-on-one check-ins with your employees to give them an opportunity to provide feedback on how they’re doing and what you can do to support them.
+Schedule both team meetings and one-on-one check-ins with your employees to give them an opportunity to provide feedback on how they’re performing and what you can do to support them.
 Simply by opening up a dialogue, you might uncover issues you didn’t even know your restaurant had and address problems before employees churn.